• Skip to primary navigation

 If you don't have a self-care or mindset routine that you practice, you're essentially letting the waves smack into the back of your head repeatedly and just trying to roll with the punches.

-Hell you might be just floating around with waves drowning you or tossing you around like a rag doll.
+Heck, you might be just floating around with waves drowning you or tossing you around like a rag doll.

 Self-care is the key component when it comes to mental and emotional health.

-What you need to do before you begin anything is to drag your tired body up onto the shore, lay on your back while the sun warms you up and get clear on how you're feeling, what's draining your soul and what you need.
+What you need to do before you begin anything is to drag your tired body up onto the shore, lay on your back while the sun warms you up, and get clear on how you're feeling, what's draining your soul, and what you need.

 What activity helps you sort out your thoughts?
 Ask yourself the following questions.